top of page

 The five core principles of beginner self-defense are the foundation of your personal protection skills.
 When you understand balance, distance, targeting, leverage, and escape, you gain the ability to respond effectively to danger — even under stress.

 You don’t need years of training.
 You need fundamentals, consistency, and the willingness to act when necessary.
-Don't be afraid to defend yourself, strike early if you're fearful of your safety.
+Don't be afraid to defend yourself; strike early if you're fearful for your safety.
 Start practicing today.
 Build confidence.
 Build capability.
-Stay Ready.
-Stay Safe.
+Stay ready.
+Stay safe.

 Comments